All Episodes

 No, I agree wholeheartedly.

-And listen, I I it was an honor to be to sit there and argue on behalf of Donald Trump with people over the past year, both on TV, radio, and then just out and talking to neighbors.
+And listen, it was an honor to be to sit there and argue on behalf of Donald Trump with people over the past year, both on TV, radio, and then just out and talking to neighbors.

 I was astounded, though, at some of the times when people were just okay with bringing somebody in like Clinton and just completely wanted to ignore what was in the box of secrets.

-And so I'm glad we got to the point that we're at – What's interesting though is, and I know you know this is when you say, you know how you say Trump in certain areas.
+What's interesting, though, is, and I know you know this, is when you say, you know how you say Trump in certain areas?

-But it's the same thing, and it should not be this way in this country.
+And it should not be this way in this country.

 If I say the name Jesus, or if I say I'm a Christian, I get a lot of the times looks from people like they cannot believe that I said the word Jesus.

-Just like if I say the word Trump.
+Just like if I say the word Trump, as though I should be ashamed of that.

-Um both of us are unashamed, unabashed followers of Jesus Christ.
+And both of us, folks, to the millions that we may be talking to, both of us are unashamed, unabashed followers of Jesus Christ.

-And that again is a choice that we make.
+And that, again, is a choice that we make.

-And also I'm proud to be an American.
+And also, I'm proud to be an American.

-You're from Arkansas, I'm from Louisiana.
+I'm from Louisiana.

-You're Caucasian, I'm black.
+I'm black.

 And I tell you something else.